-Symbol Meaning WARNING!
+Symbol Meaning \triangle WARNING!
 This symbol alerts you to a dangerous situation.
-Failure to avoid this situation can result in serior or fatal injury.
+Failure to avoid this situation can result in serious or fatal injury.
 Please consult the documentation for the measuring instrument to discover the type of potential danger and measures to avoid it.
 Reference to documentation Refers to the corresponding device documentation.
-Protective ground connection A terminal that must be connected to the ground prior to establishing any other content of the ground prior.
+Protective ground connection A terminal that must be connected to the ground prior to establishing any other connections.